parasha vayishlach, Genesis chapters 32—36

 Eggplant Parmesan.
 The sauce for the eggplant, that you’ll find with the recipe, will be shared with the spaghetti.

-And it’s Shabbat, so of course there will be challah.
-I’ll add some chopped, sautéed garlic to the dough and some crushed garlic to the egg wash to give it that garlic bread essence.
-Click below for the basic recipe
+And it’s Shabbat, so of course there will be Golden Shabbat Challah, with a few revisions.
+I’ll replace the neutral oil with extra virgin olive oil, add some chopped, sautéed garlic to the dough, and add some crushed garlic to the egg wash, to give it that garlic bread essence.

 As I said, I adore eggplant in any way, and especially in eggplant parmesan.